Alibi 1 Clinic Borehole Project – Togo

 – Date of construction of the clinic and by whom.

-– Water system installed at time of clinic construction and any subsequent changes including maintenance by the clinic staff.
+– Water system installed at the time of clinic construction and any subsequent changes including maintenance by the clinic staff.

 – Current power source (solar, electricity, generator).